 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at yearend exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement under financial income / financial expenses.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement under financial income / financial expenses.

 Currency impact on non-monetary items (both assets and liabilities) are included as part of the assessment of fair value.
-Exchange differences on non-monetary items, such as shares at fair value through profit or loss is recognized as part of the total gains and losses.
-Exchange differences on equities classified as available for sale, included in the change in value are recognized directly in enhanced performance.
+Exchange differences on non-monetary items, such as shares at fair value through profit or loss, are recognized as part of the total gains and losses.
+Exchange differences on equities classified as available for sale, are recognized directly in enhanced performance.